ofbennett/nhs-prescribing-etl-pipeline/README.md

 Open a browser and go to `localhost:8080`.
 This should bring up the Airflow UI window.
 You will now need to create two custom airflow connections:

 - my_aws_conn: connection type AWS.
-Populate with AWS credentials
+Populate with AWS credentials.
 - my_redshift_conn: connection type Postgres.
 Populate with your Redshift cluster information.

-Next, select the etl_dag_cloud DAG and turn it "on".
+Next, select the `etl_dag_cloud` DAG and turn it "on".
 This should set the whole pipeline running.
 You can watch the pipeline progress in either the Graph or Tree view.
 If all goes well all the task should run successfully and turn green.

 The Redshift data warehouse is now populated.
 To run some queries I wrote a [python script](./query_db_cloud.py) which will do this and save the results into the webapp for later visualisation.
 Run: